Passer au contenu principal

 alice, data1, read --> true

-The role hierarchy looks like this:
+The role hierarchy structure:

 role: root